dana-rocha/ada-build-curriculum/round-2/intro-to-python/notes/lesson3-branching.md

   * Constants
     * None
     * False
-* A non-boolean value that evaluates to True is also called "truthy"
+* A non-boolean value that evaluates to `True` is also called "truthy"

 ## Conditionals

 Conditional statements are used to control the flow of a program.
-These statements include: if, elif, and else.
+These statements include: `if`, `elif`, and `else`.

 It is important to properly indent conditional statements.
 In Python, indentation is REQUIRED for the program to execute.
 Each indented section of code is called a block.

 A colon `:` must be used after the boolean expression and `else`.

+## Logical Operators

+Logical operators allow us to combine or modify boolean expressions.